geeky-auro/Sqlite_Database_Implementation_Docs/DataBase/AppProvider.md

 In order to share the data, content providers have certain permissions that are used to grant or restrict the rights to other applications to interfere with the data.<br>

+## Before you start building
+**1)** Decide if you need a content provider.
+You need to build a content provider if you want to provide one or more of the following features:<br>
+-You want to offer complex data or files to other applications.<br>
+-You want to allow users to copy complex data from your app into other apps.<br>
+-You want to provide custom search suggestions using the search framework.<br>
+-You want to expose your application data to widgets.<br>
+-You want to implement the **AbstractThreadedSyncAdapter**,**CursorAdapter**, or **CursorLoader** classes.<br>

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20200914015720/StructureofContentProvider-660x403.png" alt="Content Provider"/>

 ## Content URI